 Home theater system types more than ever have nearly unlimited sources for top quality home theater entertainment.

-And the good news is you will not need a separate player for each type of disc, 4K Blu-ray player will play them all! but the biggest content is where you are now, online!
+And the good news is you will not need a separate player for each type of disc, 4K Blu-ray player will play them all!
+But the most meaningful content is where you are now online!